skobba/skobba.github.io_bak/docs/Prosjektledelse/QualityManagement/survey.md

 Key questions about the outcomes, impact, and/or effectiveness of your project or program, whereas a survey question is designed to collect data, which can help you answer your evaluation questions.

+Survey data helps to:
+* Determine if you're achieving your quality goals.
+* Identify where you need to make adjustments.
+* Understand what's working and what's not working.
+* Assess the criteria you want to evaluate.
+* Provide data that will point out whether you've met your quality standards.

 __Open-ended questions__ require more than one-word answers, such as yes or no.

 * What went well during the presentation?